xregistry/spec/core/spec.md

   - Type: Boolean
   - OPTIONAL

-- `attributes."STRING".location`
-  - Indicates whether this attribute is a Resource level attribute or a Version level attribute.
-This allows for a processor to know which attribute that appears in the serialization of a Resource or a Version is associated with the the referenced Version or its owning Resource.
-  - A value of `resource` indicates that the attribute is a Resource level attribute and MUST (if set) only appear when viewing the Resource, not a Version of the Resource.
-  - A value of `version` indicates that the attribute is a Version level attribute and (if set) MUST appear when viewing a Resource (and its default attributes) as well as on Versions.
-  - A value of `both` indicates that the attribute is both a Resource level attribute as well as a Version level attribute, but their values might not be the same.
-An example of this would be `self`.
-This value MUST only be used by implementation defined extensions, not user defined ones.
-  - Note that a Resource attribute named `*` (allowing any name) can only be used at the Resource level or Version level, but not both at the same time.
-  - Type: String
-  - OPTIONAL
-  - MUST only be used when defining top-level Resource attributes.
-Usage at any other level in the model MUST generate an error.
-  - If present, MUST be: `resource`, `version` or `both` - case sensitive.
-  - When not present, the default value is `version`.

 - `attributes."STRING".default`
   - This value MUST be used to populate this attribute's value if one was